Zeden19/smash-mapping-2.0/ideas.md

 Animations when elements move up and down
-Find current location and set it to the default when user visits page Make animations for markers so they don't just "pop" in
+Find current location and set it to the default when user visits page Make animations for markers so they don't just "pop" in Switch to advanced markers (?)

 # PRIOIRTY
+Make query filter with attendee count (to avoid missing out on tournaments) Challonge (?)
+"Featured tournaments" bar
 Make video
 Use cookies to query data
 fix stupid bug with multiple markers on same spot